${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Equality of the two constructions

 Now, taking the sum of the equality eq.\eqref{eq:star_j_r_u_equality} over all pairs $(r,u)$ with $1\le r<u\le l_j$, we get the desired result, in view of eq.\eqref{eq:dev_as_sum}, eq.\eqref{eq:wr_as_sum}, and eq.\eqref{eq:boundary_signed_order_correction_amount_as_sum_over_pairs}.

 \vs

-The boundary signed order correction amount will also appear in the relationship between the biangle factors of the Bonahon-Wong term and the Gabella term, cancelling the ones appearing for the triangles.
+The boundary signed order correction amount will also appear in the relationship between the biangle factors of the Bonahon-Wong term and the Gabella term, canceling the ones appearing for the triangles.